simonpf/noaagprof/README.md

 ## Overview

-This repository provides a Python package called  ``noaagprof`` providing a single class ``InputLoader``.
+This repository contains a Python package called  ``noaagprof`` providing a single class ``InputLoader``.
 The ``InputLoader`` is reponsible for loading the retrieval input data from level-one files and converting it into the format expected by the retrieval.
 Additionally, it provides a callback function that is called to convert the raw retrieval results into the desired format.
+I hope the code to be sufficiently well documented to be easy to adapt to NOAA L1 files.

 ## Installation

 ### Dependencies

-All required dependencies for running GPROF-NN retrieval are collected in the ``noaagprof`` conda environment defined in the ``noaagprof.yml`` file.
+All required dependencies for running GPROF-NN retrievals are collected in the ``noaagprof`` conda environment defined in the ``noaagprof.yml`` file.
 Run the following to install and activate it:

 ``` shellsession